ELTGR/Mission_Planning/README.md

          sim_vehicle.py -L Marseille  -S 1  --out=udp:0.0.0.0:14550 --map --console

-" -S 1 " is the speed control if u want to increase it, go into /home/%sessions_name%/.local/bin/mavproxy.py and modify the hearthbeat value.
+" -S 1 " is the speed control if you want to increase it, go into /home/%sessions_name%/.local/bin/mavproxy.py and modify the hearthbeat value.
 Then launch the command with the same value write in the mavproxy.py script

 - Launch QgroundControl.